Updated February 6, 2019

 3. Do an App Analysis

-Example: If you have a Wishlist app, check at the analytics and see how many people use the wishlist and if they are converting into sales.
+Example #1: If you have a Wishlist app, check the analytics and see how many people use the wishlist and if they are converting into sales.
 If not, consider whether it’s important enough to keep.

-Another angle to look at – If an app provides a function that could be hard coded into the theme, look into a custom solution so you’re not relying on 3rd party resources.
+Example #3: If an app provides a feature that could be hard coded into the theme, look into a custom solution so you’re not relying on 3rd party resources.